As your wedding approaches, you may be asking yourselves, why have a honeymoon at all? What is a honeymoon for?

 After such pleasuring, you're likely to return home relaxed and glowing.

 To Taste.
-Even if you spend your honeymoon nights in an Airbnb, shop for groceries and cook on your holiday, aim to take advantage of the culinary treasures around you.
-From farmer's markets to ethnic eateries to white-linen-table cloth restaurants, savor the sensual treats of new flavors and dishes.
+Even if you spend your honeymoon nights in an Airbnb, shop for groceries and cook on your holiday, aim to take advantage of some of the culinary treasures around you.
+From farmer's markets to ethnic eateries to white-linen-tablecloth restaurants, savor the sensual treats of new flavors and dishes.

 To Sleep in a New Bed.
 Whether you've been previously catching zzzs in a rental apartment, a dormitory, on the bed you grew up sleeping in at mom and dad's place, or on a so-so mattress in a place you've been sharing, luxuriate in a firm (but not too-firm) mattress where you honeymoon.
 If it's a good hotel, it may even have (and sell) it's own brand of mattress, such as the Heavenly Bed found at Westin hotels.
 Perhaps that will convince you that you need a great bed to start married life in after the honeymoon.

-And if that's the case, don't scrimp on sheets (high thread count is softest) and a pair of down pillows.
+And if that's the case, don't scrimp on sheets (high thread count is softest) and splurge on a pair of down pillows.

 To Plan for the Future.
 A honeymoon gives a couple quiet time to imagine their future.
+Do you want children or are you complete being a twosome?
 What kind of family do you envision?
 Where do you want to be in five years?
 Ten?
 Twenty?
 More than sweet nothings are whispered on long honeymoon strolls on the beach and during candlelight dinners.